-Mexico was on my bucket list since at least 2008, when I worked as a server in restaurants of California, USA.
-Naturally, many of my colleagues were Mexicans and I simply fell I love with their attitude to life and sincere sunny smiles.
+Mexico had been on my bucket list since at least 2008, when I worked as a server in some restaurants in California, USA.
+Many of my colleagues were Mexicans and I simply fell in love with their attitude towards life and with their sincere, sunny smiles!

 When the chance finally arose, I flew all the way from Europe to discover the beautiful Yucatan Peninsula for 2 weeks!

-The peninsula is located in southeastern Mexico, this is how it looks like on the map:
+The peninsula is located in south eastern Mexico and this is what it looks like on a map:

-I have spent 2 weeks touring Yucatan with a rented car, mostly the Riviera Maya, the eastern side of the peninsula.
+So, I spent 2 weeks touring Yucatan with a rented car.
+I mostly visited Riviera Maya, which is located on the eastern side of the peninsula.

-If you want to visit beaches, freshen up in crystal clear cenotes, swim with sea turtles, see the new wonder of the world and just have the time of your life, keep reading, you will find tons of useful tips for your Mexican dream vacation!
+What is there do in Riviera Maya?
+If you want to visit beaches, freshen up in crystal clear waters, swim with sea turtles, see one of the New Wonders of the World and just have the time of your life, then keep reading; you will find tons of useful tips for your Mexican dream vacation!

-1. Chichen Itza, the new wonder of the world
+1. Chichen Itza, Mexico – A new wonder of the world

 You did not see this one coming, did you?